 I hope I have answered your questions.
 Have a great weekend ahead!

 Thanks for your D2D!
 It is not uncommon for teenagers to have eye bags.
 I do see quite a number of young patients coming for consultations regarding their eye bags.
 I usually will examine the patient to ensure that an eye bag is the predominant problem before discussing the treatment options.

 A general approach will be for me to help the patients understand the surgical and non-surgical options.
-If the patient decides against surgery, and some instances, they may, I will offer a non-surgical solution called Eye Revo which originated from Dr Kobayashi in Japan and commercialized by a dermatologist called Dr Ahn in South Korea.
+If the patient decides against surgery, and some instances, t I will offer a non-surgical solution called Eye Revo which originated from Dr Kobayashi in Japan and commercialized by a dermatologist called Dr Ahn in South Korea.

 All that is required is some topical and local anaesthesia followed by the application of a fine filament introduced under the skin to stimulate shrinkage of the eye bag fat pads and then tightening of the skin.
 I hope this helps with your question.